Webhook Event Delivery Protocol

 Tenant-accessible events

-Tenants creating self-service webhooks via /v1/webhooks can subscribe to budget, reservation, and tenant events (26 of 40 types).
-API key, policy, and system events are admin-only.
+Tenants creating self-service webhooks via /v1/webhooks can subscribe to budget, reservation, and tenant events: 27 of the 47 registered event types.
+They will also receive the additive _via_tenant_cascade fan-out events that the reference admin server emits in those same categories on tenant close — see the next section.
+API key, policy, webhook lifecycle, and system events are admin-only.

 Delivery status lifecycle